csc301-fall-2019/team-project-chalmer-s-cards/d1/product-and-planning.md

 Our target users staff at homeless shelters.
 They would use this product in order to streamline the process of keeping track of the number of people at shelters.
 As well, the data from the Chalmer's vision would easily show staff which shelters have space when the current shelter is at capacity.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

- * Short (1 - 2 min' read max)
- * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
- * Explain the benefits of your product explicitly & clearly.
-For example:
-    * Save users time (how much?)
-    * Allow users to discover new information (which information?
-And, why couldn't they discover it before?)
-    * Provide users with more accurate and/or informative data (what kind of data?
-Why is it useful to them?)
-    * Does this application exist in another form?
-If so, how does your differ and provide value to the users?
-    * How does this align with your partner's organization's values/mission/mandate?

 Currently, shelter staff need to count the occupants coming in and out at shelter by hand in order to determine capacity.
 This is a problem because it requires a human to constantly be present.
 In addition there is room for human error, which our product will (ideally) solve.

 To solve these issues, our product will save hundreds of hours for volunteers as it removes the role of "counter".
 This type of automation application isn't currently being employed in shelters as well, so we see this project fulfilling this void.